lampajr/hyperfoil.github.io/quickstart/quickstart2.md

 # Getting started: Steps and statistics

 In [previous quickstart]({{ "/quickstart/quickstart1.html" | absolute_url }}) you created a benchmark
 that fires only one HTTP request.
-Our next example [random-urls.hf.yaml](https://github.com/Hyperfoil/Hyperfoil//blob/master/distribution/src/main/resources/examples/random-urls.hf.yaml) is going to hit random URLs at this server with 10 requests per second.
+Our next example {% include example_link.md src='random-urls.hf.yaml' %} is going to hit random URLs at this server with 10 requests per second.
 We'll see how to generate random data and collect statistics for different URLs.

 First start a mocking server:
 ```